 What is RFID?

-RFID or "Radio Frequency Identification" is a data storage technology that can be retrieved remotely.
-The medium consists of a radio tag glued to a product and equipped with an electronic chip and antenna, activated by an electromagnetic energy transfer system using an RFID transmitter.
+RFID or "Radio Frequency Identification" is a data storage technology that can be retrieved remotely. support consists of a radio tag glued to a product and equipped with an electronic chip and antenna, activated by an electromagnetic energy transfer system via an RFID transmitter.

 There are different types of chip (low-frequency [125 kHz], high-frequency [13.56 MHz] and ultra-high-frequency [UHF]), differentiated by the reading distance they allow.
 The higher the frequency, the greater the reading distance and the more powerful the chip.
 The chips are available in three distinct technologies: